dr. R. Ishihara

-Expertise: Thin Film TransistorsThemes: Industrial and environmental multi-sensor sensing
+Expertise: Thin Film TransistorsThemes: Safety and security

 Ryoichi Ishihara was born in 1967 in Japan.
 He received the B.E., M. E., and Ph.
 D. degrees from Department of Physical Electronics, Tokyo Institute of Technology, Japan in 1991, 1993, and 1996, respectively.
 His main research activities were low-temperature chemical vapor deposition of silicon nitride film, fabrication of amorphous-Si and poly-Si thin-film transistors (TFTs), and excimer-laser crystallization of Si films.
 Since 1996, he has been with Delft Institute of Microsystems and Nanoelectronics, Delft University of Technology, Delft, The Netherlands, where he is currently an Associate Professor.